gbif/data-blog/content/post/2026-08-20-rgbif-colxr-preparation/index.md

 The newest version of **rgbif** (3.9.0 - planned release to CRAN the end of September) introduces **breaking changes** because the default taxonomy has changed from the **GBIF Backbone Taxonomy** to the **COL (Catalogue of Life) Extended Release**.

-To test out the latest version before it is release to CRAN, you can download the development version:
+To test out the latest version before it is released to CRAN, you can download the development version:

 ```R
 # Using remotes